- A dog can have 1 to 12 puppies, with the average litter size being 5 to 6 puppies.

-Typically, a larger breed dog will have a litter with around seven puppies in it, but it’s not uncommon to have up to 12.
+Typically, large or giant breeds will have litters with around seven puppies in it, but it’s not uncommon to have up to 12.
 While rare, there have been reports of dogs have 20 puppies in a litter.
 So, it’s definitely possible, but not as probable.

 Can a dog only have 3 puppies?

 Absolutely.
 Dogs typically have two or more puppies at a time.
-Average litter sizes range between three and seven puppies depending on the breed and size of the mother.
+Average litter sizes tend to range between three and seven puppies depending on the dog’s breed and size of the mother.
 It is actually rare for a dog to only have one puppy, but it can happen.